ogamacheDev/Metaverse-VideoAPI/README.md

 # How to use it
 Browse a webpage containing a video (Youtube, Vimeo, etc.) and click on the icon of the extension.
 This will automatically send the video to the Video player of the current world.
+# Found a bug?
+We are trying to make this mod as stable as possible, if and issue comes in your way, please create a new [Git Issue here](https://github.com/ogamacheDev/cvr-videoapi/issues)!